-Belize has an impressive record of establishing protected areas, with a total of 83 marine and terrestrial reserves, spawning aggregation sites, crown reserve cayes supporting important bird colonies, archaeological reserves, and recognized private reserves (NPAPSP, 2005).
-Almost 2,000,000 acres are designated for conservation (including sustainable resource use) - either as national or private protected areas.
+Belize has an impressive record of establishing protected areas, with a total of 83 marine and terrestrial reserves, spawning aggregation sites, crown reserve cayes supporting important bird colonies, archaeological reserves, and recognized private reserves.

 The national objectives for conservation revolve around the protection, conservation and rational use of Belize's natural resources within the context of sustainable human development.